 - Limit access to areas with vermiculite insulation, including for children.

 - Do not attempt to remove vermiculite insulation on your own.

 - Only have your insulation sampled or removed by trained and accredited asbestos professional.

 Solutions for asbestos-contaminated insulation vary.
 Sometimes the best solution is to seal it up in-place since it poses little risk unless it is disturbed.
 If it has been heavily damaged, it may need to be removed.
-Removal of asbestos is very tricky, so be sure to not attempt it on your own and consult with the professionals for replacing attic insulation and helping you understand if there is too much insulation in your attic.
+Asbestos removal is very tricky, so be sure to not attempt it on your own and consult with the professionals for replacing attic insulation and helping you understand if there is too much insulation in your attic.

 Even limited periods of exposure to asbestos can lead to the development of lung cancer or mesothelioma.
 Because of this, if you suspect your attic contains vermiculite insulation do not disturb it.
-Leave the attic and limit access to it until you can have your insulation professionally tested by a trained and accredited asbestos expert.
+Leave the attic and limit access to it until you can have your insulation run through asbestos testing by a trained and accredited asbestos expert.

 Skip the “attic cleaning near me” search and instead give us a call if you have questions about your attic insulation or are concerned about asbestos in your attic, contact us at Attic Construction today!

 - “Protect Your Family from Asbestos-Contaminated Vermiculite Insulation” https://www.epa.gov/asbestos/protect-your-family-asbestos-contaminated-vermiculite-insulation